neo-project/docs/tutorial/en-us/7-consensus/4-Examples_and_consensus_scenarios_for_dBFT.md

 ## Watch-only consensus nodes

-As could be verified in the [Network tutorial](../5-network/1-Introduction_to_the_NEO_network_protocol.md), NEO network operates in a fully distributed fashion, such as this figure above, extracted from this [Medium Article](https://medium.com/neoresearch/understanding-neo-network-in-five-pictures-e51b7c19d6e0):
+As could be verified in the [Network tutorial](../5-network/1-Introduction_to_the_NEO_network_protocol.md), Neo network operates in a fully distributed fashion, such as this figure above, extracted from this [Medium Article](https://medium.com/neoresearch/understanding-neo-network-in-five-pictures-e51b7c19d6e0):

 ![Transaction is retransmitted until it reaches the Consensus Nodes (green)](https://cdn-images-1.medium.com/max/800/1*vKbm_Di8GgQep8SyKeAWNw.png)